sajidfayaz/sortingvisualizer/README.md

 > This project will be mainly written in JavaScript.
 With a very simple UI, it allows the users to select the sorting algorithm, select the array size, and speed of the visualization.

+> The work on the project is still ongoing..

 ## Install

 ```sh